Your cart is currently empty!

 Once this info is gathered, the lighting plan can be created and sent to the customer to ensure that what was modeled truly meets their needs and requirements.

-Gym lighting requirements can vary greatly depending on the use of the facility.
+Lighting requirements for a gymnasium can vary greatly depending on the use of the facility.

 Rec league and church gymnasiums may be adequately lit at 30 foot candles.